KirkAlton-Class7/cognito-cli-auth-flow/REST/docs/cognito-auth-flow-rest-runbook.md

 In the console, create `/jedi` and `/sith` resources, add `GET` methods, use Lambda proxy integration, select the matching Lambda function, and deploy to the `prod` stage.

+> [!IMPORTANT]
-Keep these values handy for method authorization and route testing:
+> Keep these values handy for method authorization and route testing:

 | Parameter | Console Location | Value |
 | --- | --- | --- |